 For this reason boat stoves should be fitted with double skin, insulated flue parts.
 These keep the smoke inside them hot and help gases to rise.
 Twin wall flue systems also tend to be made from stainless steel or other non corrosive material, which means they will not rot and likely wont have to be replaced for the lifetime of the stove.

-Flues should be regularly cleaned.
+Flues should be cleaned regularly.
 We recommend having your flue swept at least once a month, if you are running the stove daily.

 Providing enough ventilation is an important part of any solid fuel stove installation.
 Every stove needs an air supply.
 As the fire burns it will consume the air inside the boats cabin, which needs to be replaced.
 There should be a completely open vent of 550mm² for each 1kW of stove output, preferably divided between vents at high and low level.

 When calculating your ventilation requirements, it is also important to look at any other air consuming appliances in the boat.
 These can be gas cookers, boilers, extractor fans, dryers or anything else that removes air from the boat.
 All air removed from the cabin needs to be replaced by a vent.
-If you are unsure, you can check the data sheets of your appliances or contact the Boat Safety Scheme for more information.
+If you are unsure, you can check the data sheets of your appliances or contact us for more information.

 General Condition Of The Stove: